cpf006/basic-react-input-form/README.md

 - Standard Deviation: A measure of the amount of variation or dispersion in the set of values.
 It accepts any numeric value &gt; 0

 - Hypothesized Mean: The proposed average value against which the sample mean can be tested.
-This field becomes active only when the "Perform Hypothesis Test" checkbox is checked.
+This field becomes active only when the "Perform Hypothesis Test" is checked.
 It accepts any numeric value.

 ## Available Scripts